-By law, building owners and contractors must secure any ladders, scaffolds, corresponding equipment and other objects to prevent them from falling and causing construction accidents.
+By DC law, building owners and contractors must secure any ladders, scaffolds, corresponding equipment and other objects to prevent scaffold and ladder falls and causing construction accidents.
 Workers who are injured by equipment failure or involved in scaffold or ladder accidents have a right to sue contracting companies, building owners or any related agents at fault for not taking the necessary preventative measures to ensure their safety.

 A qualified personal injury lawyer from the Koonz, McKenney, Johnson & DePaolis L.L.P. law firm can investigate the cause of your accident to determine if a party that should have provided a safe working environment failed to do so.
 Our firm has a number of significant case results we gained on behalf of injured workers, including a $2.2 million settlement for our client who suffered a spinal cord injury after a contractor failed to comply with regulations from the Occupational Safety and Health Administration (OSHA).

 Common Causes of Scaffold & Ladder Falls in Washington, D.C.

 When the owners or operators of construction equipment do not properly secure, maintain or use property, serious workplace accidents with even more serious injuries can occur.
 The source of these accidents may be related to the scaffolds or ladders failing or from workers or objects falling onto or from the scaffolds or ladders—but what causes scaffolding accidents to happen?

 A number of factors may lead to scaffold or ladder construction accidents, such as: